Sacode/firecrawl-simple-mcp/FastMCP-docs/README.md

 await session.requestSampling({
   messages: [
     {
-      role: "user",
+      role: 'user',
       content: {
-        type: "text",
+        type: 'text',
-        text: "What files are in the current directory?", },
+        text: 'What files are in the current directory?', },
     },
   ],
-  systemPrompt: "You are a helpful file system assistant.",
+  systemPrompt: 'You are a helpful file system assistant.',
-  includeContext: "thisServer",
+  includeContext: 'thisServer',
   maxTokens: 100,
 });
 ```